Charlie Parra del Riego

-Carlos "Charlie" Enrique Parra del Riego Campoverde (born March 5, 1985, in Lima, Peru) is a Peruvian guitarist and composer.
-He is also known as Charlie Parra.
+Carlos Enrique Parra del Riego Campoverde (born 5 March 1985), also known as Charlie Parra, is a Peruvian guitarist and composer.

 Early life

-Born in Lima, Peru, Charlie was thirteen years old when he started to learn his first instrument, which was a Peruvian Cajón.
+Born in Lima, Peru, Parra was thirteen years old when he started to learn his first instrument, which was a Peruvian Cajón.
 Spending a lot of his childhood playing games and not being a great student, his parents were told by a school therapist that he ought to learn an instrument in order to focus his energy on something.
-This led to Charlie picking up the guitar.
+This led to Parra picking up the guitar.

 Style and influences

-Charlie has been influenced by Slash, Eddie Van Halen, Randy Rhoads, Marty Friedman, Kirk Hammett, Robbin Crosby, Dino Cazares, Dimebag Darrell, Johnny Ramone, Gonzalo Farfán and Joaquín Mariátegui.
+Parra has been influenced by Slash, Eddie Van Halen, Randy Rhoads, Marty Friedman, Kirk Hammett, Robbin Crosby, Dino Cazares, Dimebag Darrell, and Johnny Ramone.

 Bands

 Difonía

-Charlie started Difonía with a few friends (Ricardo Mendez, Sergio Guerra and Nachi Benza) in year 2003 as a hardcore punk act with heavy metal influences.
+Parra started Difonía with a few friends (Ricardo Mendez, Sergio Guerra and Nachi Benza) in year 2003 as a hardcore punk act with heavy metal influences.
 With this band he composed and recorded the guitars of their 3 albums: "Camino Difícil" (2004), "Tarde o Temprano" (2007) and "Génesis" (2010).
-As a member of Difonía, Charlie took part of several festivals in the independent rock circuit of Perú and shared stage with international bands as “Silverstein", "Alesana" and "Tres de Corazón".
+As a member of Difonía, Parra took part of several festivals in the independent rock circuit of Perú and shared stage with international bands as "Silverstein", "Alesana" and "Tres de Corazón".

 In 2009, Difonía played the Banda Ancha de Medellín festival Colombia.

-In 2010 they played in the Colombian festival "Altavoz Festival 2010" at Medellín, together with "The Skatalites", "Robi Draco Rosa", "Dante Spinetta", "Reincidentes" and the Philharmonic Orchestra of Medellín.
+In 2010, they played in the Colombian festival Altavoz Festival 2010 at Medellín, together with "The Skatalites", "Robi Draco Rosa", "Dante Spinetta", "Reincidentes" and the Philharmonic Orchestra of Medellín.
 There was an audience of about 25,000 people.

-In 2012 Charlie quit Difonía due musical differences and to pursue a solo career.
-Difonía eventually disbanded and Charlie left Peru to join Canadians Kobra and the Lotus.
-After leaving Kobra and the Lotus, Charlie re formed Difonía in 2015.
+In 2012, Parra quit Difonía due musical differences and to pursue a solo career.
+Difonía eventually disbanded and Parra left Peru to join Canadians Kobra and the Lotus.
+After leaving Kobra and the Lotus, Parra reformed Difonía in 2015.

 Serial Asesino

-Charlie was member of the New Metal band Serial Asesino from 2005 until 2009.
+Parra was a member of the nu metal band Serial Asesino from 2005 until 2009.

 M.A.S.A.C.R.E.

-In year 2009, Charlie was recruited to be a part of the band as a replacement of their lead guitar Jaqo Sangalli.
-This was a great honour to Charlie, since he was a huge fan of the band.
+In 2009, Parra was recruited to be a part of the band as a replacement of their lead guitar Jaqo Sangalli.
+This was a great honour to Parra, since he was a huge fan of the band.
 With M.A.S.A.C.R.E, in 2009, he opened the concerts of the Argentinian bands "Los Violadores" and "Rata Blanca" in Lima, Peru.
-Charlie left M.A.S.A.C.R.E in 2012 to join Canadian band Kobra and the Lotus.
+Parra left M.A.S.A.C.R.E in 2012 to join Canadian band Kobra and the Lotus.
 His last concert was at the first Lima Live Rock, in front of more than 20,000 attendees.

-However, he rejoined M.A.S.A.C.R.E in October 2013 for their first international tour.